gangeli/qry/README.md

 Qry: A lightweight experiment management system
 ===

-Qry aims to simplify the task of starting a large number of experiments; for example, when exploring a parameter space.
+Qry is a domain specific language to simplify the task of starting a large number of experiments; for example, when cross-validating hyperparameters in machine learning applications.
-In addition, it can store basic information about the run, including runtime, Git revision, and key results.
+It enables you to run a number of instances of a program with different command-line arguments, storing the result of each in an "execution directory" which saves key information about the run.

 Key features include:

--  Simple, intuitive syntax; no external dependencies
+-  Simple, intuitive syntax; no external dependencies (see [Syntax](#Basic Syntax)).
--  Managing statistics from runs
+-  Statistics from runs are stored in a unique directory (see [Managing Runs](#Managing Runs)).
+-  Runs can be re-run via a `_rerun.sh` script (see [Managing Runs](#Managing Runs)).
--  Process level parallelism
+-  Process level parallelism of runs (see [Parallelism](#Parallelism)).
--  Arbitrary Scala code can be run either once, or for each run.
+-  Can incorporate arbitrary Scala code.

 Download the latest release ([`qry.jar`](https://github.com/gangeli/qry/releases/download/1.0.1/qry.jar)) from the [releases page](https://github.com/gangeli/qry/releases).